DesyncTheThird/corne-keymap/readme.md

 The bottom row of the [Control Overlay](#control-overlay) can also be activated with home row mods on this layer.

 The right thumb keys also have additional layering actions:
-- Activating both `Edit` and `Program` layers will also activate the [Edit Overlay](#edit-overlay), containing macros useful for editing.
+- Activating both `Edit` and `Program` layers will activate the [Edit Overlay](#edit-overlay), which contains macros useful for editing, and also hold the `LCTL` or `LSFT` modifier for various keys on the left hand.
-- Activating both `Edit` and `Symbol` layers will replace the right hand with a copy of the `Data` layer, and also hold the `LCTL` or `LSFT` modifier for various keys on the left hand.
+- Activating both `Edit` and `Symbol` layers will replace the right hand with a copy of the `Data` layer.

 These are both implemented via the tri-layer feature, so the layer keys may be released in any order without issue.